melkamu372/StegHub-DevOps-Cloud-Engineering/Project-15-aws-cloud-solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology/Aws-Cloud-Solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology.md

   ![image](https://github.com/user-attachments/assets/c113d79d-fd46-4e7f-8b91-9d8ad4e3d429)

-2. Create a free domain name for your fictitious company at Freenom domain registrar [here](https://www.freenom.com/en/index.html?lang=en).
+2. Create a free domain name for your fictitious company.
+I used [cloudns](https://www.cloudns.net/)

 ![image](https://github.com/user-attachments/assets/01cad4ff-604b-46e5-b5cc-bd4d88833d09)

-3. Create a hosted zone in AWS, and map it to your free domain from Freenom.
+3. Create a hosted zone in AWS, and map it to your free domain.
 [Watch how to do that here](https://youtu.be/IjcHp94Hq8A)

- In the search bar, type "Route 53" and select "Route 53" from the results. >  In the Route 53 dashboard, click on "Hosted zones" in the left-hand navigation pane >
+ In the search bar, type `Route 53` and select `Route 53` from the results. >  In the Route 53 dashboard, click on `Hosted zones` in the left-hand navigation pane >
- Click "Create hosted zone"
+ Click `Create hosted zone`
 Fill in the following details:
    -  Domain name: Enter your Freenom domain name (e.g., example.tk).
    -  Comment: Optional.
-   -  Type: Select "Public hosted zone".
+   -  Type: Select Public hosted zone.
    -  VPC: Leave this blank for a public hosted zone.
-   -  Click "Create hosted zone"
+   -  Click Create hosted zone

 ![image](https://github.com/user-attachments/assets/50f70a9e-5e6a-4210-91fa-36071bc25b73)